labgem/microscope-user-doc/docs/content/overview/interface.rst

 The select menu below the *Change* button lists the corresponding organism replicons.
 Change the selection in this submenu to switch to the replicon you want to explore.

-.. note:: **Tip**: After logging in, you will have access to the **My Favourite Organisms** functionality available in the **User Panel** section.
+.. tip:: After logging in, you will have access to the **My Favourite Organisms** functionality available in the **User Panel** section.
 Considering you have registered some favourites in our database with this interface, you’ll note that if you hover your mouse pointer the *Change* button, a popup will appear.
 This lists your favourite organism selection.
 By clicking on one of this organisms, the system will set this one as the new reference organism.
 This allows a quick access to a personal set of organisms.

 * **Item #3.
 Navigation Submenu:**